-EE Hawk review
+EE Hawk full review

 Mobile operator branded phones are a curious thing.
 They often come and go every year, particularly from Vodafone, without much fanfare.